 This practice largely grants underqualified students a leg up in the highly competitive admissions process.
 While the concept of legacy admissions is not unique to any one type of college or university, it has raised questions about fairness, meritocracy, and diversity within the admissions process.

-This article will not only explore the world of legacy admissions, but we will also uncover what Christian colleges are doing to combat this modern academic plague.
+Below, we will explore the world of legacy admissions and uncover what Christian colleges are doing to combat this modern academic plague.

 What Are Legacy Admissions?